Back of shoulder pain is common with lots of possible causes, and different symptoms will indicate different problems.

 Find Out More: Shoulder Impingement Syndrome: Causes & Treatment

-Another possible cause of back of shoulder pain is a tear in the glenoid labrum, the ring of cartilage that sits round the edge of the shoulder socket to increase stability.
+Another possible cause of back of shoulder pain is a glenoid labrum tear in the ring of cartilage that sits round the edge of the shoulder socket to increase stability.

 There are two types of shoulder labrum tear: